tebe-nigrelli/MMN-Group-Project/README.md

   </p>
 </div>

-Feature selection for static gratings is visualized in Figure 7a in Appendix A. The confusion matrices for Random Forest, SVM, and Logistic Regression models for static gratings are presented in Figures 8a and 9 in Appendix A.
+Feature selection for static gratings is visualized in Figure 7a in the Appendix.
+The confusion matrices for Random Forest, SVM, and Logistic Regression models for static gratings are presented in Figures 8a and 9 in the Appendix.

 <div align="center">
 <table>